cockroachdb/docs/v20.1/alter-user.md

 toc: true
 ---

-The `ALTER USER` [statement](sql-statements.html) can be used to add, change, or remove a [user's](create-user.html) password and to change the login privileges for a user or role.
+The `ALTER USER` [statement](sql-statements.html) can be used to add, change, or remove a [user's](create-user.html) password and to change the login privileges for a user.

 {{site.data.alerts.callout_info}}
 <span class="version-tag">New in v20.1</span>: Since the keywords `ROLE` and `USER` can now be used interchangeably in SQL statements for enhanced Postgres compatibility, `ALTER USER` is now an alias for [`ALTER ROLE`](alter-role.html).